Ibtisam-Hemmo/Quiz-App/README.md

 The project contains many pages using (HTML , CSS AND JS ) .<br>
 **Local storage** is used in this project to help keep my data whenever I get back to this app.

-- As a user, I need to be able to:<br>
+- As a user, I need to be able to<br>
 - [x] open the app page and see a brief description of the game and how to play.<br>
 - [x] check the leaderboard that contains the high score with the name of the players.<br>
 - [x] have a button to move to the next question after answering the current question.<br>